• Home

 • Kosher salt and freshly ground black pepper

-Toasted French bread or brioche, for serving
+• Toasted French bread or brioche for serving

-Preheat the broiler for 5 minutes and place the oven rack 6 inches below the heat.
+• Preheat the broiler for 5 minutes and place the oven rack 6 inches below the heat.

-Combine the garlic, thyme, rosemary, parsley, and Parmesan and set aside.
+• Combine the garlic, thyme, rosemary, parsley, and Parmesan and set aside.

-Carefully crack 2 eggs into each of 2 small bowls or teacups (you won’t be baking them in these) without breaking the yolks.
-(It’s very important to have all the eggs ready to go before you start cooking.)
+• Carefully crack 2 eggs into each of 2 small bowls or teacups (you won't be baking them in these) without breaking the yolks.
+(It's very important to have all the eggs ready to go before you start cooking.)

-Place 2 individual ramekins/gratin dishes on a baking sheet.
+• Place 2 individual ramekins/gratin dishes on a baking sheet.
 Place 1 tablespoon of cream and 1/2 tablespoon of butter in each dish and place under the broiler for about 3 minutes, until hot and bubbly.

-Quickly, but carefully, pour 3 eggs into each gratin dish and sprinkle evenly with the herb mixture, then sprinkle liberally with salt and pepper.
+• Quickly, but carefully, pour 2 eggs into each gratin dish and sprinkle evenly with the herb mixture, then sprinkle liberally with salt and pepper.

-Place back under the broiler for 5 to 6 minutes, until the whites of the eggs are almost cooked.
-(Rotate the baking sheet once if they aren’t cooking evenly.)
+• Place back under the broiler for 5 to 6 minutes, until the whites of the eggs are almost cooked.
+(Rotate the baking sheet once if they aren't cooking evenly.)
 The eggs will continue to cook after you take them out of the oven.

-Serve the eggs right away with toast, orange juice and coffee or tea for a lovely breakfast.
+• Allow to set for 60 seconds and serve right away with toast, orange juice and coffee or tea for a lovely breakfast.

 Some additional breakfast or brunch suggestions you might also like…